MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel model agnostic learning method for multi-domain recommendation, denoted as \ourmethod. \ourmethod unifies the Domain Negotiation (DN) and Domain Regularization (DR) in the same framework to address the domain conflict and overfitting problem.
-We also provide a distributed implementation of \ourmethod to support large-scale applications.
-Extensive results on various real-world datasets and online applications demonstrate both the effectiveness and generalizability of \ourmethod.
+In this paper, we propose a novel model agnostic learning framework for multi-domain recommendation, denoted as \ourmethod. \ourmethod unifies the Domain Negotiation (DN) and Domain Regularization (DR) in the same framework to address the domain conflict and overfitting problem.
+We also provide a distributed implementation of \ourmethod to support large-scale applications and construct various MDR benchmark datasets, which can be used for following studies.
+Extensive results on MDR benchmark datasets and industry applications demonstrate both the effectiveness and generalizability of \ourmethod.
 Furthermore, instead of the multi-domain recommendation, the proposed DN and DR have the potential to be used for other problems such as multi-task learning, domain adaptation, and domain generalization.